zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 time you generate a random vector $\mathbf{b}_2$, make sure to make it orthogonal to $\mathbf{b}_1$, and then convert it into a unit vector.

+BTW, as for the MSE case, you can optimize the directions via the same approach as in the improving directions part (but this is not required).

 Now that we have found $\mathbf{b}_1$ and $\mathbf{b}_2$, we will project the entire centered data matrix onto each one of them to obtain a projected $n
 \times 2$ dataset.
 That is, retain only the scalar projections of each centered point onto